autonomi-ai/nos/README.md

 </p>

-**NOS** is a PyTorch library for optimizing and running lightning-fast inference of popular computer vision models.
+**NOS (`torch-nos`)** is a fast and flexible Pytorch inference server, specifically designed for optimizing and running lightning-fast inference of popular foundational AI models.

 *Optimizing and serving models for production AI inference is still difficult, often leading to notoriously expensive cloud bills and often underutilized GPUs.
 That’s why we’re building **NOS** - a fast inference server for modern AI workloads.
 With a few lines of code, developers can optimize, serve, and auto-scale Pytorch model inference without having to deal with the complexities of ML compilers, HW-accelerators, or distributed inference.
 Simply put, NOS allows AI teams to cut inference costs up to **10x**, speeding up development time and time-to-market.*

-## What is NOS?
+## 👩‍💻 What is NOS?
-- ⚡️ **Fast**: Built for PyTorch and designed to optimize/run models faster
+- 👩‍💻 **Easy-to-use**: Built for [PyTorch](https://pytorch.org/) and designed to optimize, serve and auto-scale Pytorch models in production without compromising on developer experience.
-- 🔥 **Performant**: Run models such as SDv2 or object detection 2-3x faster out-of-the-box
+- 🥷 **Flexible**: Run and serve several foundational AI models ([Stable Diffusion](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), [CLIP](https://huggingface.co/openai/clip-vit-base-patch32), [Whisper](https://huggingface.co/openai/whisper-large-v2)) in a single place.
+- 🔌 **Pluggable:** Plug your front-end to NOS with out-of-the-box high-performance gRPC/REST APIs, avoiding all kinds of ML model deployment hassles.
-- 👩‍💻 **No PhD required**: Optimize models for maximum HW performance without a PhD in ML
+- 🚀 **Scalable**: Optimize and scale models easily for maximum HW performance without a PhD in ML, distributed systems or infrastructure.
-- 📦 **Extensible**: Easily add optimization and HW-support for custom models
+- 📦 **Extensible**: Easily hack and add custom models, optimizations, and HW-support in a Python-first environment.
-- ⚙️ **HW-accelerated:** Take full advantage of your HW (GPUs, ASICs) without compromise
+- ⚙️ **HW-accelerated:** Take full advantage of your underlying HW (GPUs, ASICs) without compromise.
-- ☁️ **Cloud-agnostic:** Run on any cloud HW (AWS, GCP, Azure, Lambda Labs, On-Prem)
+- ☁️ **Cloud-agnostic:** Run on any cloud HW (AWS, GCP, Azure, Lambda Labs, On-Prem) with our ready-to-use inference server containers.

-**NOS** inherits its name from **N**itrous **O**xide **S**ystem, the performance-enhancing system typically used in racing cars.
+> **NOS** inherits its name from **N**itrous **O**xide **S**ystem, the performance-enhancing system typically used in racing cars.
 NOS is designed to be modular and easy to extend.

-## Batteries Included
- - 💪 **SOTA Model Support:** NOS provides out-of-the-box support for popular CV models such as [Stable Diffusion](stabilityai/stable-diffusion-2), [OpenAI CLIP](openai/clip-vit-base-patch32), [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) object detection, tracking and more
- - 🔌 **APIs:** NOS provides out-of-the-box APIs and avoids all the ML model deployment hassles
- - 🐳 **Docker:** NOS ships with docker images to run accelerated and scalable CV workloads
- - 📈 **Multi-Platform**: NOS allows you to run models on different HW (NVIDIA, custom ASICs) without any model compilation or runtime management.

-## Getting Started
+## 🚀 Getting Started

 Get started with the full NOS server by installing via pip: